opinti/spectral-multifidelity/README.md

 ### 3. High-fidelity data acquisition policy

-The method uses a small number of low- and high-fielity data paris to update all low-fidelity data.
+The method uses a small number of low- and high-fielity data pairs to update all low-fidelity data.
-In the example above we picked random pairs, but we can define strategies that are more effective.
+In the example above we picked random pairs, but we can design more effective strategies.
 For example, we can cluster the low-fidelity data and decide to 'acquire' high-fidelity data corresponding to the centroids of the clusters.
 This will make sure that the acquired high-fidelity data cover the whole graph more uniformly, and that if the graph has specific structures, these will be preserved better and carried over the multi-fidelity estimates.